‘The Young And The Restless’ Spoilers For Friday, June 1: Kyle’s Literal Birthday Suit By Jabot Burns Billy

 — Young and Restless (@YandR_CBS) May 30, 2018

 Ultimately, Nikki kindly (or maybe not so kindly) reminds Abby that they both have big bank accounts, and suggests that perhaps that’s what draws Arturo to them.
-Sure… he’s a gold digger.
 Although, given Abby’s luck with men, Nikki could be right.

-Abby also finds out that her mother, Ashley (Eileen Davidson) happens to agree with Nikki about Arturo not being for her.
-She gives Abby good advice and tells her to walk away from the handyman despite the undeniable attraction.
-The biggest question is, will Abby listen to both her mother and step-mother or will she do things the way she typically does them with men?
+Abby also finds out that her mother, Ashley (Eileen Davidson), happens to agree with Nikki about Arturo not being for her.
+She gives Abby good advice and tells her to walk away from the handyman, despite the undeniable attraction.
+The biggest question is, will Abby listen to both her mother and step-mother, or will she do things the way she typically does them with men?

 Plus, Sharon (Sharon Case) spills the beans about Nick’s (Joshua Morrow) plan to Mariah (Camryn Grimes), and ultimately Mariah lets Nikki in on the fact that her son is planning to leave Genoa City.
 Nikki takes Sharon to task about why they would move, and she’s way off base when she thinks it might have something to do with the whole J.T.
 (Thad Luckinbill) fiasco.
 There’s no telling what Nikki will do when she finds out what Victor has done this time, though.

-If you missed today’s show, check out The Young and the Restless recap from Inquisitr.
+If you missed today’s show, check out this The Young and the Restless recap from Inquisitr.